 Play is central to children’s development and has an important role in developing children’s physical, social, communication and language skills.

 For many children who have a disability or developmental delay, playing is not always easy.
 This can be for many reasons including difficulty following instructions or difficulty following the rules of the game, or having communication or physical challenges.

-Anuja Sawant, Occupational therapist in SDN’s disability services, says the key to supporting your child to engage in play is to understand the stages of play.
+Anuja Sawant, Occupational Therapist with SDN’s Children's Therapies, says the key to supporting your child to engage in play is to understand the stages of play.

 Anuja’s top tips for encouraging your child to explore and move through the stages of play are:

-- Demonstrate (model) what an unfamiliar toy does and how it can be used.
+- Show what an unfamiliar toy does and how it can be used.
 Make sure you get down to your child’s level while modelling and use simple, step by step instructions.

 - Praise and encourage any responses you get from your child.
 The praise should clearly state what you are praising them for.

 - Alternate sit-down, structured play with more active , free play.

 - If the game has too many rules, break it down to simpler steps.

 - Use everyday moments to engage you child with play, playing dress ups will help your child to dress themselves.